Skip to main content

 • You can choose the type of chat: serious, funny, or up to the bot’s discretion.

-• The paid plan allows unlimited chatbot access.
+• The paid plan allows expanded chatbot access.

 The bad